A. Amirthalingam: Political career

 In 1972 the ITAK, ACTC and others formed the Tamil United Front (later renamed Tamil United Liberation Front).
 Amirthalingam was delivering leaflets along with other leading Tamil politicians (M. Sivasithamparam, V. N. Navaratnam, K. P. Ratnam and K. Thurairatnam) in 1976 when they were all arrested on government orders.
 Sivasithamparam was released but the others were taken to Colombo and tried for sedition.
 All the defendants were acquitted after a famous trial at bar case in which 72 Tamil lawyers including S. J. V. Chelvanayakam and G. G. Ponnambalam acted for the defence.
 S. J. V. Chelvanayakam, leader of the TULF and ITAK, died in April 1977.
 Amirthalingam took on the leadership of both organisations.

 Amirthalingam was the TULF's candidate for Kankesanthurai at the 1977 parliamentary election.
 He won the election and re-entered Parliament.
 The TULF became the largest opposition party in Parliament and Amirthalingam became Leader of the Opposition.

 Amirthalingam and all other TULF MPs boycotted Parliament from the middle of 1983 for a number of reasons: they were under pressure from Sri Lankan Tamil militants not to stay in Parliament beyond their normal six-year term; the Sixth Amendment to the Constitution of Sri Lanka required them to swear an oath unconditionally renouncing support for a separate state; and the Black July riots in which up to 3,000 Tamils were murdered by Sinhalese mobs.
 After three months of absence, Amirthalingam forfeited his seat in Parliament on 22 October 1983.

-Amirthalingam and his family, like many families of leading Tamil politicians, fled to Madras (now Chennai), Tamil Nadu.
+Amirthalingam and his family, like many families of leading Tamil politicians, fled to Madras (now Chennai), in the Indian state of Tamil Nadu.
 Whilst in India Amirthalingam took part in numerous peace talks.
 After the signing of the Indo-Sri Lanka Accord in 1987 Amirthalingam returned to Sri Lanka.
-Amirthalingam and his wife moved into a house in Bullers Road (Baudhaloka Mawatha) in the Cinnamon Gardens area of Colombo.
+Amirthalingam and his wife moved into a house on Bullers Road (Baudhaloka Mawatha) in the Cinnamon Gardens area of Colombo.
 The house was shared with other leading TULF politicians (M. Sivasithamparam, V. Yogeswaran and Mavai Senathirajah) and their families.

 Amirthalingam was one of the TULF's candidates in Batticaloa District at the 1989 parliamentary election but failed to get elected.
 He was however appointed as a National List Member of Parliament for the TULF after the election.